wkdalswns0427/RPi-pico-utility/README.md

 - Interface : UART
 - Protocol : Custom 8N1

-will use uart ports on ttyAMA1(Rx 28, Tx 27) and ttyAMA4(Rx 33, Tx 32)
+will use uart ports on ttyAMA1 to ttyAMA4 of raspberry pi4

 ---